astrotime/timenomad_app/collections/_posts/2019-01-21-zodiac-signs-in-human-body.md

 date: 2019-01-21 12:00:00 +1000
 modified: 2019-01-21 12:00:00 +1000
 title: The signs of the Zodiac in the human body
 description: The signs of the Zodiac are not limited to the sky only.
-Every human body is a miniature replica of the larger cosmos, and the Zodiac signs rulership projects itself onto all major parts of human anatomy.
+Every human body is a miniature replica of the larger cosmos, and the Zodiac signs rulership projects itself onto all major parts of the human anatomy.
 categories: posts astrology philosophy
 comments: true
 # Extra info for structured data